OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 where `comp(s)` is the length of bytes of the compressed sequence of the string `s` and `+` is the append operator.
-This is used to account for deviation in optimality of the given compressors.
+This is used to account for deviation in the optimality of the given compressors.

 While many different compressors can be used, the closer to Kolmogorov optimality they are (meaning, the better they encode) the more effective their result.

-For this reason we have used
+For this reason, we have used
 [Prediction by Partial Matching](http://en.wikipedia.org/wiki/Prediction\_by\_Partial\_Matching) as the compressor algorithm as it is one of the most effective compression algorithms for text and works by performing statistical